 Adjust constraints incrementally, considering capabilities, reliability and outcome.

-Decentralize as much as possible, retain as much influence as necessary.
+Decentralize as much as possible, and retain as much influence as necessary.

-A circle is an equivalent, self-governing, and semi-autonomous group of people collaborating to account for a domain.
+A circle is a self-governing and semi-autonomous group of equivalent people who collaborate to account for a domain.

 Delegate accountability for a domain to individuals.

-A role is an area of accountability defined by a domain and assigned to an individual (the role keeper), who has autonomy to decide and act within the constraints of the role's domain.
+A role is an area of accountability (a domain) that is delegated to an individual (the role keeper), who has autonomy to decide and act within the constraints of the role's domain.

-The role keeper leads in creating a strategy for how to account for their domain, and evolves their strategy in collaboration with the delegator.
+The role keeper leads in creating a strategy for how they will account for their domain.
+They evolve their strategy in collaboration with the delegator.

-A role is a simple way for a group to delegate recurring tasks or a specific area of work to one of its members.
+A role is a simple way for an organization (or group) to delegate recurring tasks or a specific area of work and decision making to one of its members.

-A role keeper may maintain a logbook and a governance backlog to evolve their approach towards delivering value.
+A role keeper may maintain a governance backlog, and a logbook to record and help them evolve their approach toward delivering value.